anitaposch/anita-grav/user/pages/04.blog/articles-2023/230520-interview-Zambia/Anita-Posch-Zambia-interview-video.md

     default: '/zambia-education-TV'
 date: 2023-05-20 8:00
 dateformat: 'Y-m-d H:i'
-summary: I was on Zambian TV Channel KBN discussing Bitcoin on the Fiz Show.
-I talked about my Bitcoin journey, why I'm focussed on Bitcoin only and how bitcoin is different to other crypto currencies.
+summary: "I was on Zambian TV Channel KBN discussing Bitcoin on the Fiz Show.
+I talked about my Bitcoin journey, why I'm focussed on Bitcoin only and how bitcoin is different to other crypto currencies."
 thumbnail: _Anita-Posch-Zambia-interview-video-1684570429179.jpeg
 template: article
 ---